Kglines/PoundCloud_Project/README.md

 # `SoundCloud`

 ## Welcome to my SoundCloud Clone Project
 This project mimics some of the functions that SoundCloud has to offer.

-As you go to the main page, you can login, sign-up, or try the web app by clicking the Demo-User button, as well as see some of the albums and songs on the project.
-Once you're logged in, you can create songs, create albums, see all of the created songs and all of the created albums, even by other users.
-Each song and album can have their own name, description, and even cover art.
-Each song can also be added to any of your own albums, so you can build your album with your songs!
+## Features
+* Signup
+* Login
+* Demo user login - fully functional
+* View all songs
+* View all albums
+* Current user page with your albums and songs
+* Create, Read, Update, and Delete only your songs.
+* Create, Read, Update, Delete only your albums.
+* Choose which album to add your song into when creating the song
+* Social Media Links
+* Logout

 Have fun playing around with this project!